Maja Korica argues firms need to build trust with employees for hybrid working to be effective

 The real revolution in how we work will not come from elaborate hybrid working policies that are as inflexible as the old ways of working, but from trust, inclusion and outcomes-driven action.
 Managers should agree outputs, clarify joined principles, facilitate support, then get out of the way.

-Dr Maja Korica is a Reader in Management and Organisation.
+Maja Korica is a Reader in Management and Organisation.
 She specialises in corporate governance, accountability and responsibility, as well as executive management and leadership in practice.
+Dr Korica also teaches Leading and Management Change on the Executive MBA, Executive MBA (London), and Distance Learning MBA, as well as Organisational Behaviour on the Full Time MBA and DLMBA.